ietf-tools/bibxml-service/docs/ref/glossary.rst

          with the same :term:`document identifier`.
        - One source can provide bibliographic items of more than one document type.

-       Citation source can be either an :term:`indexable source` or an :term:`external source`.
+       Bibliographic data can come from an :term:`indexable source` or an :term:`external source`.

    indexable source
-       An external data source periodically compiled
-       by Relaton-aware tools from authoritative sources.
+       An external data source periodically compiled by external tools from authoritative source(s).

-       Currently delivered as a Git repository of certain structure with Relaton citation data serialized to YAML files.

-       An indexable source has to be indexed in order for the data to become retrievable using this service.
+       Has to be indexed in order for the data to become retrievable using this service.

-       When user requests bibliographic data,
-       this service returns items discovered across indexed sources first.
+       An indexable source must be registered and associated with the function that handles the indexing via :func:`sources.indexable.register_git_source()`.
+       After that, it appears in management GUI and API and its indexing can be queued.

+       Currently, an indexable source must be a Git repository.

+       Examples: Relaton sources registered in :mod:`main.sources`;
+       xml2rfc mirror data source registered in :mod:`xml2rfc_compat.source`.

    indexed source
-       An indexable source that has been indexed.
+       An :term:`indexable source` that has been indexed.

    reference
    ref
        Name of an entry in an :term:`indexed source`.
-       Unique per dataset.
+       Unique per source.

-       Not the same as :term:`document identifier`.
-       Document identifier is part of public API, while reference is more an implementation detail of BibXML service.
+       In case of Relaton sources, references

-       References correspond to :class:`main.models.RefData` instances.
+       correspond to :class:`main.models.RefData` instances.

    external source
    external dataset
+       A :term:`bibliographic data source`
-       Citation source that allows to retrieve individual bibliographic items given :term:`document identifier` (type and ID).
+       that allows to retrieve individual bibliographic items given :term:`document identifier`.
-       Retrieval incurs a network request to external service and the cost of on-the-fly conversion to the requested format (Relaton or BibXML).
+       Retrieval incurs a network request to external service and the cost of on-the-fly conversion to Relaton and optionally requested serialization format.

-   indexing
-       The process of retrieving bibliographic data from an :term:`indexable source` and storing them in the database as :class:`main.models.RefData` instances.

-       Involves cloning repositories and reading files therein.

-       See :mod:`management`.

-   legacy dataset
-       Sometimes used to refer to a set of manually crafted XML files that [used to be] provided by xml2rfc tools web server.
+       Example: Crossref is an external source that allows to look up bibliographic items via DOI (see :mod:`doi`).

+   xml2rfc-style path
    legacy path
-   xml2rfc-style path
        A path that used to be handled by xml2rfc tools web server.
        (Normally points to an XML file.)